MattKleinsmith/ducksy/README.md

 ### Getting started

 From within the project folder: <code>sh ./setup.sh</code>

-And then navigate to http://localhost:8000.
+And then navigate to http://localhost:300.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Contact

+This was a group project completed by Jade Vie Tran, Huishi An, and Matthew Kleinsmith.

 https://www.linkedin.com/in/huishi-an-8397311b1/

 https://www.linkedin.com/in/matthewkleinsmith/

 <p align="right">(<a href="#readme-top">back to top</a>)</p>